DSchaedler/DSchaedler.github.io/_posts/introduction_to_tails.markdown

 You may have heard that Tor is "The Dark Web".
 This is ostensibly true.
 Some definitions here are helpful here:
 - The Surface Web: This is anything you can find on Google or Bing.
 Social media, news sites, anything you can find with the right search terms.
 - The Deep Web: This is anything on the regular internet, but you can't search.
 Pages that require you to be logged in.
 The contents of your Cloud Storage drive.
 Companies internal websites for employees.
 The results of interactions with a website.
 - The Dark Web: Anything accessible only through an "overlay network" like Tor.
 These sites and their connections are usually encrypted, and run anonymously.
+These are .onion sites and services.

 Because of the hidden nature of the Dark Web, there is a significant amount of crime that takes place.
 However, if a government entity identifies a Dark Web site, it can still be shut down and prosecuted.
 Users of the site, if they can be identified, can also face legal action.
 56.8% of known Dark Web sites are considered "Illicit" or promote illegal activity.